The Greater One (1 John 4:4)

 This world is sometimes very confusing.
 But this world is temporary and we are only passing through it.
 The One who is in us is the Eternal One and He will win the final battle.
 So even when people won’t listen to us, someday they will know that what we have said about Jesus is true and He is greater than the one they chose to follow.
 Our prayer is that they, our friends and our enemies, will come to realize that there are opposing spirits in the world trying to get their attention, but there is One greater who is from God and secures our victory.
 May they come to know the Greater One that can live in them and is the Spirit of Truth.

-1. If He who is in us is truly greater than he that is in this world what do we have to fear?
-2. Name some of the great characteristics of our God.
+Name some of the great characteristics of our God.
 Write them down on a piece of paper or a card and post it on your refrigerator, or carry it with you today.